ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 * Local Endpoint: The Local Endpoint represents the application's identifier for itself that it uses for transport connections; for example, a local IP address and port.

 * Selection Properties: The Selection Properties consist of the options that an application can set to influence the selection of paths between the local and remote systems, to influence the selection of transport protocols, or to configure the behavior of generic transport protocol features.
 These options can take the form of requirements, prohibitions, or preferences.
-Examples of options that influence path selection include the interface type (such as a Wi-Fi connection, or a Cellular LTE connection), requirements around the Maximum Transmission Unit (MTU) or path MTU (PMTU), or preferences for throughput and latency properties.
+Examples of options that influence path selection include the interface type (such as a Wi-Fi connection, or a Cellular LTE connection), requirements around the largest Message that can be sent, or preferences for throughput and latency properties.
 Examples of options that influence protocol selection and configuration of transport protocol features include reliability, service class, multipath support, and fast open support.

 * Connection Properties: The Connection Properties are used to configure protocol-specific options and control per-connection behavior of the Transport System; for example, a protocol-specific Connection Property can express that if UDP is used, the implementation ought to use checksums.
 Note that the presence of such a property does not require that a specific protocol will be used.
 In general, these properties do not explicitly determine the selection of paths or protocols, but can be used in this way by an implementation during connection establishment.
 Connection Properties are specified on a Preconnection prior to Connection establishment, and can be modified on the Connection later.
 Changes made to Connection Properties after Connection establishment take effect on a best-effort basis.